JeanEudes-dev/PHP_Simple_crud_project/Readme.md

 ## Future Improvements

-- **Enhanced Security**: Add measures such as CSRF tokens and better session management.
 - **Password Reset**: Provide a way for users to reset forgotten passwords.
 - **Pagination**: Improve user and item lists by paginating the display.
 - **Search and Filter**: Allow users and admins to filter items by category or keywords.
 - **Profile Management**: Enable users to manage their profile settings.

 ## License